We know how difficult and tiresome a weight loss journey can sound, but it need…Read More

 It is used to tackle an imbalance in kapha and pitta and is thought to help:

 Intermittent fasting (IF) is an eating plan where you regularly switch between eating and fasting according to a schedule.
-While many weight loss plans and diets focus on what you eat, intermittent fasting is focused on when you eat.
-In this eating plan you only eat during a fixed time – this can translate to various schedules such as fasting for a specified number of hours in a day, having only one meal for a couple of days a week, etc. Let’s take a look at some common intermittent fasting methods:[Intermittent Fasting: What is it, and how does it work?].The John Hopkins University.
+While many weight loss plans and diets focus on what you eat, intermittent fasting for weight loss is focused on when you eat.
+In this eating plan, you only eat during a fixed time – this can translate to various schedules such as fasting for a specified number of hours in a day, having only one meal for a couple of days a week, etc. Let’s take a look at some common intermittent fasting methods:[Intermittent Fasting: What is it, and how does it work?].The John Hopkins University.

-People following this form of IF fast completely for 24 hours – for instance, you can fast from lunch to lunch or breakfast to breakfast.
+People follow this form of IF fast completely for 24 hours – for instance, you can fast from lunch to lunch or breakfast to breakfast.
 It’s usually done only once or twice a week.
 And you may experience side effects such as headaches, fatigue, hunger, low energy, and irritability with this version.
 On non-fasting days you have a healthy, normal diet.

 You can follow this pattern of eating once or twice a week or repeat it whenever you like.

 And do keep in mind that it’s important to have a healthy balanced diet while intermittent fasting for weight loss no matter which method you follow.
 You can’t consume excessive calories or junk food during the non-fasting days and lose weight.[Intermittent Fasting: 4 Different Types Explained].Cleveland Clinic.